idbac/idbacdb-documentation/index.md

 ### Feedback

-For feedback, questions or comments please [submit issue on our public documentation page!](https://github.com/idbac/idbacdb-documentation/issues/new/choose)!
+For feedback, questions or comments please [submit a GitHub issue on our public documentation page!](https://github.com/idbac/idbacdb-documentation/issues/new/choose)!